 Treat policy loan activity as an aspect of contract holder behavior and subject to the requirements above in this section.

 b.
-Assign loan balances either to exactly match each policy’s utilization or to reflect average utilization over a model segment or sub-segments.
+Assign loan balances either to exactly match each contract’s utilization or to reflect average utilization over a model segment or sub-segments if the results are materially similar.

 c.
-Model policy loan interest in a manner consistent with policy provisions and with the scenario.
+Model policy loan interest in a manner consistent with contract provisions and with the scenario.
 Include interest paid in cash as a positive policy loan cash flow in that projection interval, but do not include interest added to the loan balance as a policy loan cash flow.
 (The increased balance will require increased repayment cash flows in future projection intervals.)

 d.
 Model policy loan principal repayments, including those that occur automatically upon death or surrender.
 Include policy loan principal repayments as a positive policy loan cash flow, per Section 4.A.1.h.

 e.
-Model additional policy loan principal.
+Model policy loan principal.
 Include additional policy loan principal as a negative policy loan cash flow, per Section 4.A.1.h (but do not include interest added to the loan balance as a negative policy loan cash flow).

 f.
-Model any investment expenses allocated to policy loans and include them either with policy loan cash flows or insurance expense cash flows.
+Model any investment expenses allocated to policy loans and include them either with negative policy loan cash flows or insurance expense cash flows.

 Non-Guaranteed Elements

-Consistent with the definition in VM-01, Non-Guaranteed Elements (NGEs) are elements within a contract that affect policy costs or values and not guaranteed or not determined at issue.
+Consistent with the definition in VM-01, Non-Guaranteed Elements (NGEs) are elements within a contract that affect contract costs or values and are not guaranteed or not determined at issue.
 NGEs consist of elements affecting contract holder costs or values that are both established and subject to change at the discretion of the insurer.

-Examples of NGEs specific to fixed annuities include but are not limited to the following: fixed credited rates, index parameters (caps, spreads, participation rates, etc.), rider fees, rider benefit features being subject to change (rollup rates, rollup period, etc.), account value charges, and dividends under participating policies or contracts.
+Examples of NGEs specific to non-variable annuities include but are not limited to the following: the credited rates on fixed accounts, index parameters (caps, spreads, participation rates, etc.), rider fees, rider benefit features being subject to change (rollup rates, rollup period, etc.), account value charges, and dividends under participating policies or contracts.

-1. Except as noted below in Section 10.J.5, the company shall include NGE in the models to project future cash flows beyond the time the company has authorized their payment or crediting.
+1. Except as noted below in Section 10.I.5, the company shall include NGE in the models to project future cash flows beyond the time the company has authorized their payment or crediting.

 2. The projected NGE shall reflect factors that include, but are not limited to, the following (not all of these factors will necessarily be present in all situations):